heartandhandstraining/heartandhandstraining.github.io/_posts/2020-03-26-COVID-19-Self-Care.md

 As is, the media says people have more than an 80% chance of surviving this novel virus.
 Improve your individual chances by exercising self-care daily for optimum health.
 Focus less on media drama.

 Disclaimer: This is not intended as medical advice.
 All readers are responsible for meeting their own health-care needs as they see fit.
-Note that discomfort/difficulty with breathing, shortness of breath, and poor skin color are signs that medical intervention needs consideration.
+Note that discomfort/difficulty with breathing, shortness of breath, and poor skin color are signs that medical intervention needs consideration to get the airways cleared and functioning properly.